Economic update signals continued commitment to half-a-trillion dollars for the military

 Brent Patterson is the executive director of Peace Brigades International-Canada.
 You can follow on Twitter at @PBIcanada @CBrentPatterson.

-Image: Photo by Koozma J. Tarasoff
+Image: Koozma J. Tarasoff

 Thank you for reading this story…